MeisterSchwarz/corvin101/README.md

 This is expected because the application:

-* runs in the background
+- runs in the background
-* supports autostart
+- supports autostart
-* accesses local Wizard101 files
+- accesses local Wizard101 files
-* hosts a local web interface
+- hosts a local web interface
-* monitors a scheduled task as part of its watchdog functionality

-Select **"More info" → "Run anyway"** to continue.
+Select **More info → Run anyway** to continue.

 The complete source code is available in this repository.